GetDKAN/dkan/docs/source/user-guide/guide_data_dictionaries.rst

 ..
 NOTE::
    Assigning data dictionaries to datasets can be done on the dataset form.
 Enter the API endpoint of the data dictionary into the "Data Dictionary" field of the distribution section.
 Set the "Data Dictionary Type" field to *application/vnd.tableschema+json*.

-Or, use the API to link a new dataset to the data dictionay.
+Or, use the API to link a new dataset to the data dictionary.
 Look closely at the distribution property in the example below, this is using the data dictionary uuid from the example above.

 .. http:post:: /api/1/metastore/schemas/dataset/items